NCFR Mentoring Academy

 As part of the program, mentoring may occur in pairs of one mentor and one mentee, or in small groups of one mentor and multiple mentees, depending on the applicants’ preferences and the availability of mentor/mentee matches.

 A call for applicants for each year-long mentoring term will be distributed in April.
-Applications for mentees and mentors are due May 9, 2023.
-Applications for mentors are due June 1, 2023.
+Applications for mentees and mentors are due July 8, 2024.
 Only NCFR members are eligible to participate in the NCFR Mentoring Academy; any member is eligible.

-Applicants will be notified by July 31, 2023, about whether they have been accepted.
+Applicants will be notified in August, about whether they have been accepted.
 NCFR will publish an organization-wide announcement introducing the program participants.

 Your Commitment